AUraihQA/ToDoWebApplication/README.md

 [Spring Boot](https://spring.io/tools)

+[Chromedriver](https://chromedriver.storage.googleapis.com/index.html) - you will need to get the version of your chrome click the options button in the top right hand corner(3 dots) and then select Help and then About Chrome.
+This will show you the version of chrome you are on and you can download the [driver](https://chromedriver.storage.googleapis.com/index.html) that relates to the version of chrome you have.
+You will need to create a folder in 'src/main/resources' called 'drivers' and another folder in the drivers folder called 'chrome'.
+Once you have downloaded the chrome driver, you will need to extract the file and ensure it is named 'chromedriver.exe'.
+The file 'chrome' is where you will insert the chromedriver.exe file you have downloaded using the [link](https://chromedriver.storage.googleapis.com/index.html)

 ### Installing

 A step by step series of examples that tell you how to get a development env running